kubeflow/website/content/docs/notebooks/setup.md

 1. Click **NEW SERVER**.
 1. Enter a **name** of your choice for the notebook server.
 The name can include letters and numbers, but no spaces.
 For example, `my-first-notebook`.
-1. Enter a **namespace** to identify the project group to which this server belongs.
+1. Enter a **namespace** to identify the project group or team to which this notebook server belongs.
 The default is `kubeflow`.

-1. Select a Docker **image** for the baseline deployment of your Jupyter server.
+1. Select a Docker **image** for the baseline deployment of your notebook server.
 You can choose from a range of *standard* images or specify a *custom* image:

-  * **Standard**: The standard Docker images include typical ML packages that you can use within your Jupyter notebooks on this server.
+  * **Standard**: The standard Docker images include typical machine learning (ML) packages that you can use within your Jupyter notebooks on this notebook server.
 Select an image from the **Image** dropdown menu.
     The image names indicate the following choices:

       * A TensorFlow version (for example, `tensorflow-1.13.1`).
 Kubeflow offers